LaneAward Handoff Reference

 Shared route rule Canonical API base is /api/; the backend still normalizes legacy /api/workforce/... paths during transition.

-Environment parity rule Development, AWS staging, and the public runtime should stay aligned on Python version, SQLite version, schema level, refreshed database content, backend code, frontend code, and service configuration so report and workflow behavior stays consistent.
+Environment parity rule Development, staging, and production should stay aligned on Python version, SQLite version, schema level, refreshed database content, backend code, frontend code, and service configuration so report and workflow behavior stays consistent.

 Dev